A wake-up call for NPS: how economic downturn is uncovering commercial issues with old-school analytics

 NPS in a shrinking market

-For a long time, people thought NPS was the right answer.
 When a market is growing, money is constantly entering it.
 New customers are there for the winning, new spend is on the table for the taking.
-When things are good you can invest huge amounts of money into improving customer experience.
+Businesses have money to invest in improving customer experience.
 When your NPS goes up, you can confidently say, the figures are up because I'm making my customers more and more satisfied!

 When sales are squeezed and your NPS is happily reporting the same great score, what do you do?

-But in a recession, there are no magic new pound notes and dollars entering the market.
-People are spending less, and there’s no new money on the table to be won.
+But in a recession, people spend less and there’s no new money on the table to be won.
 If you are to maintain your current revenue or increase your market share, the only option is to physically take spend from other players.

 All the while, your NPS?
 It’s staying the same.